GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

 4. Spectra Plots

-   We can plot response spectra and GMPE sigma spectra (sigma versus spectral period) as follows:
+   We can also plot response spectra and GMPE sigma spectra (sigma versus spectral period).
+Note that a spectra computed from a recorded ground-motion and the corresponding ground-motions predicted by the considered GMPEs can be plotted (instead of iterating through the provided magnitudes and distances) by specifying the path to a ``.csv`` of the spectra using the ``obs_spectra`` variable (see the example spectra file in openquake.smt.tests.file_samples):

     .. code-block:: ini